-Mrs. Isabelle Santens is President and CEO of Andres NV, a Belgian fashion company that designs, produces and distributes the ladies clothing brands Xandres, Xandresxline and Hampton Bays.
+Mrs. Isabelle Santens is Managing Director of Andres NV, a Belgian fashion company that designs, produces and distributes the ladies clothing brands Xandres, Xandres xline and Hampton Bays.

-Mrs. Vandenborre is member of various boards, including Contassur, an insurance company, and Powernext, a French power exchange.
+Mrs. Vandenborre is member of various Boards, including Contassur, an insurance company.

 She holds a degree in Business Economics from the UCL as well as degrees in Tax Law and Financial Risk Management.